mwduncan2018/SafeAppDemoAutomation/README.md

 ## Test Context - ConcurrentHashMap<String,Object>
 ###### Sharing test state between all scenarios can be accomplished with a TestContext class with methods that are all static.
-###### During parallel test exucution, Cucumber runs a thread for each feature file.
+###### During parallel test execution, Cucumber runs a thread for each feature file.
 For thread safety in the TestContext class, use a ConcurrentHashMap<String,Object> to store data throughout the test run.

 ## Page-Object Model
 ###### Implement the Page-Object Model by following three rules.